Laptop Loan: Faculty and Staff Process

 Please complete the request form, two business days notice is required for all loans other than those to facilitate the repair of an assigned computer.

 Laptops will be issued with Microsoft Office and web browsers.
-Access to additional titles is dependent upon licensing; see Software Center - Installing software on faculty and staff HP laptops .
+Access to additional titles is dependent upon licensing; see Software Center (PC): Installing software on faculty, and staff Windows computers .
 Laptops checked out for use by guests will not have access to most campus-licensed software other than Microsoft Office.

 Loans will be for a specified amount of time unless unforeseeable conditions require cancellation or extension.
 No equipment shall be loaned for longer than five months.
 Loaners issued to facilitate repairs must be returned and the original laptop claimed within five business days of completion of repair.
 The employee will be required to return the loaner equipment on the date specified.
 Late fees may be incurred if loaner equipment is not returned on time .